 in SW Scotland where, it is presumed, the majority of Scots-Irish originated.

-webinar is beyond my ken, I thought I would work up a Power Point presentation and post it on the Project website.
+A Project member recently suggested that we draft a webinar showing members how to interpret their DNA results.
+As a webinar is beyond my ken, I thought I would work up a Power Point presentation and post it on the Project website.